spring-media/adsolutions-implementationReference/publisher/framen.io.md

 - adPlacements: It controls the type of placements in the app.
 For Framen.io we have two kind of placemens, please use at least one placement type:
     - fullscreen: for fullscreen ads and fullscreen video ads.
 Please use the Size [16, 9] for diagonal screens and [9, 16] for vertical aligned screens.
     - slotted: For IAB Display Ads, please use IAB Sizes: [[300, 250], [300, 300], [250, 250], [320, 160], [300, 150], [320, 50], [320, 75], [320, 80], [320, 100], [300, 100], [300, 50], [300, 75]]
 - pageName: please use the main category, they must be static!
-Please provide us the exactly main category list.
+Please choose one of the following terms:
+    - lizenzcontent_buli
+    - no_content
+    - content_bild
+    - content_welt
 - target: this is used for the targeting:
     - country
     - city